HashAuger/Releases/README.md

 See the complete version history and documentation at:  http://hashauger.wikidot.com/ and https://hashauger.com

-Hash Auger does not collect a developer fee, sell advertising or collect personal information.
+Hash Auger is maintained by an independent developer and is not associated with any mining pool or service.
+It does not collect a developer fee, sell advertising or collect personal information.
 Donations made to the address in the software's Setup tab are greatly appreciated as this software represents hundreds of hours of personal time and work.